Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 -i, --install <DOMAIN>

-Install n8n stack with specified domain
+Install n8n with the given base domain (e.g., example.com)

--u, --upgrade <DOMAIN>
+-u, --upgrade

 Options: